-The one other covenant relates to the RCF.
+The final covenant relates to the RCF.
 This comprises a Consolidated Net Leverage Ratio that is tested quarterly whilst the RCF is more than 40% drawn.
 The Group met this covenant during the year.
-At the period end £160 million of the RCF was drawn and due to be repaid or rolled within one month.
-The Consolidated Net Leverage Ratio was tested and comfortably met.
-At 25 September 2022 £70 million of the RCF was drawn and due to be repaid or rolled within one month.
+At the period end £98 million of the RCF was drawn and due to be repaid or rolled within one month and therefore the Consolidated Net Leverage Ratio did not require testing.
+At 24 September 2023 £160 million of the RCF was drawn and due to be repaid or rolled within one month.
 Throughout the prior period at the quarterly testing dates the amount drawn was below the 40% testing threshold therefore no covenant test was required and the amount was included in non-current liabilities.